 Muslim Connections at The British Museum

-A newly established tour at the world famous British museum that provides an insight to the Muslim connections!
+An amazing tour discovering the world famous British museum that provides an insight to the Muslim connections!

 Other timings can be considered.
 Please email to enquire.